 2) “Sleep around” with the women.
 The tendencies of you being seen as a” hot cake” is high especially in the less developed Asian countries.
 Be contented with one if you decide to have a woman there.
 Having a woman, like I said before, could help you reach out more effectively to the people and the places.

-3) Associate only with the rich locals.
+3) Associate mostly with the rich locals.
 This might send a wrong signal to the ordinary people that you are a “business man “, and the vital information you might need from them may not get to you.

 7) Be lazy.
 The old adage “when you go to Rome, act like a Roman”, may be applicable in some areas for example the culture and norms of the locals, but should not be embrace in areas where productivity is needed.
 You will be tempted to behave like the lazy locals who are always more in number and many will be your friends.
 Instead of joining them eating, drinking and sleeping, encourage them to grow-up, wake-up and be creative.

 8) Step on toes.
 Always be alert to understand “the good” and “the bad” among the people and make connection to all without judgment and know your limit to avoid intrusion into unnecessary dangerous local affairs.

 9) Expect to be rewarded by them in any way and be smart to recognize that success is not always in monetary form.